 3. State Street Market–get one of their salads…so good!!

 Can’t make it to Alton, but still want to learn more about the paranormal activity in the region?
-I really recommend the book Haunted Alton.
+I really recommend the book, Haunted Alton by Troy Taylor.
 It’s available on Amazon and is full of history and stories about the area.